About this courseSkip About this course

 We’ll then proceed to learn how accountants measure income and explore the concepts of revenue recognition and matching.
-We’ll look into the relationship between balance sheet and income statement and also cover the statement of retained earnings and earning per share.
+We’ll look into the relationship between the balance sheet and income statement and cover the statement of retained earnings and earnings per share.

 We’ll wrap up this course with a look at the double-entry system and recording process and learn how to prepare and use a trial balance.